jmmendelson/cse15l-lab-reports/lab3.md

 ```

 What it's doing: only output the names of the files with matching lines, rather than the lines themselves.
 Each file name is listed only once.
 Why it's useful: This is great for when you need to know which files contain a given pattern, but you don't need the actual content of the lines.
-It helps in quickly identifying relevant files, especially in large codebases or document collections.

 -c: Example 1
 ```